 Mitragynine is the main alkaloid found in kratom, with concentrations of up to 66%.
 Other alkaloids present in kratom include speciogynine, speciociliatine, paynantheine, raubasine, and mitraphylline.
 In addition, a small amount of corynantheidine and other alkaloids are also present.

-Listed below are the active ingredients in kratom, which are called alkaloids.
+Listed below are some of the active ingredients in kratom, which are called alkaloids.
 The list below contains the Kratom Alkaloids present in the kratom leaf and their corresponding percentages:

 Kratom Alkaloids Effects List – Alkaloids in Kratom- Active Ingredients in Kratom